 Files — presigned upload flow

-clients/dashboard/src/pages/files/ implements the kit’s two-step upload:
+clients/dashboard/src/pages/files/ (with the orchestration in src/hooks/use-file-upload.ts) implements the kit’s three-step presigned upload:

 - Browser calls

-- Browser uploads bytes directly to MinIO / S3 via the presigned URL — no proxy through the API.
+POST /api/v1/files/upload-urlwith metadata (file name, size, content type, category) — the server mints a presigned PUT URL and reserves aFileAssetrow. - Browser uploads bytes directly to MinIO / S3 via the presigned URL — no proxy through the API — with real upload progress.

 - Browser calls